zuiko21/minimOS/architecture.md

 ### Kernel patching

-Kernel's API functioms may be patched (except on the `LOWRAM` version).
+Kernel's API functions may be patched (except on the `LOWRAM` version).
 From 0.6, the patching function (see *firmware* for details) provides the *previous* address, thus allowing both **head and/or tail patching**.
+By passing a NULL pointer, any *patched* function may be restored to the **originally supplied** one.
+You can also unpatch the whole API, restoring it to the last installed full Kernel!

 ## Access privileges